Week 3How to Meditate

 This week we’ll explore the question “How do you actually meditate?”

-Indeed, if you had to select a most important step, then it would be step 2, because it’s here that you must learn how to effectively deal with the thoughts, sensations and emotions which grab your attention.
+However, if you had to select a most important step, then it would be step two, because it’s here that you learn how to effectively deal with the thoughts, sensations and emotions which grab your attention.

 A Typical Meditation

-Here’s what might typically happen during a formal meditation.
-Of course, this is just a rough guide.
-It’s useful, however, to have some idea of the path you’ll be taking and the terrain you’ll be covering.
+Here’s what typically happens during a formal meditation.
+Of course, it’s just a rough guide, but it should give you some idea of the terrain you’ll be covering.

 The first step in most meditations is choosing something to focus upon. (e.g. the breath, body, sounds, emotions, pain, thoughts, or even the movement of your mind).

 2. Notice Details